 6) Does the MS apply an extension of the entitlement to request action by competent authority from damage to the environment in cases of imminent threat of such damage?

-The MS applies an extension of the entitlement to request action by competent authority from damage to the environment in cases of imminent threat of such damage.
+The right to request action also applies in cases of imminent threat of damage.

 7) Which are the competent authorities designated by the MS?